Malgorzata-Niemczyk/blog-app-react/README.md

 # React Blog App

-This is a personal project I am working on while learning React.
-It is a simple blog within the topic of pets' health in which a user can switch to blog details upon clicking a blog preview, delete an existing blog and add a new blog.
+This is a personal project I did while learning React.
+It is a blog within the topic of pets' health in which a user can switch to blog details upon clicking a blog preview, delete an existing blog and add a new blog.

 Blog main page: